shinste/collap_backend/README.md

   - Cancel event
   - Vote on event
 * Push Objectives
-  - Pushing voting objectives on participants of an event
+  - Pushing voting objectives on dates of an event
   - Anonymous Voting
 * Conflict System
   - Suggest possible dates based on voting
   - Suggest dates that can work for the most people if full participation isn’t possible
 * Database
-  - SQL
+  - SQLite

 ## API Documentation
 ### Login